PwnHubCTF/PownCTF/README.md

 Go to `Admin => Config`, in `Github` part

+You need to specify a `repo_url`, like `github.com/user/ctf_v3` *Note: The challenge are fetched on `main` branch on your github.
+It can't be change for now, so be sure to have this branch on your repo*

+### Private repository
-You need to specify a `repo_url`, like `github.com/user/ctf_v3` If the repo is private, you need a token, linked to your github account in order to fetch the repo
+If the repo is private, you need a token, linked to your github account in order to fetch the repo

-*Note: The challenge are fetched on `main` branch on your github*

 Generate a token:
 - go to `https://github.com/settings/tokens`